Pearson BTEC HNC in Healthcare Practice

 - Anatomy and Physiology for Health and Ill-Health

-- 15 hours contact time to include practical classes, lectures, workshops or tutorials.
+6 hours contact time to include practical classes, lecturers, workshops or tutorials.

 Mandatory Additional Study

-- 22 hours maximum studying and preparing assessments in your own time per week, including use of online materials.
+11 hours maximum studying and preparing assessment in your own time per week including use of online materials.

-- This will require you to attend College for 3 days a week and to attend your vocational placement for up to 2 days a week.
+This will require you to attend College 1 day a week and to attend your vocational placement to complete the 225 hours through 2 years.

 Candidates must be at least 18 years old and meet the following criteria:

 - GCSE Mathematics Grade C or above OR Pass in Level 2 Essential Skills Numeracy

 - Level 3 CACHE Extended Diploma